jgilles118/bankMeVideo/README.md

 # bankMeVideo
 #Creator: Jemz Zheel 08-Dec-2018

-To view vlogs without interruptions
+To view vlogs without interruptions.
+To also offer SaaS to edit video, picture & music.

-This project is initially created using ElementaryOS(LTS) linux distro.
+This project is initially created using Ubuntu-18.04 OS(LTS) linux distro.

 Packages to install:
 1) The new XAMP - Elementary OS, Apache2, MariaDB, Python3/PHP